kubernetes/enhancements/keps/sig-architecture/617-improve-kep-implementation/README.md

 ### Graduation Criteria

-Throughout implementation, we will be reaching out across the project to SIG leadership, approvers, and reviewers to capture feedback.
+Throughout implementation, we will reach out across the project to SIG leadership, approvers, and reviewers to capture feedback.

 ### Upgrade / Downgrade Strategy